minio/directpv/docs/command-reference.md

 | `kubectl directcsi format`       | `kubectl directpv discover`, then `kubectl directpv init` |

 ## Global flags
-Any plugin command has below global flags.
+All of the plugin commands can use the following global flags.

 | Flag           | Argument | Description                                         |
 |:---------------|:---------|:----------------------------------------------------|